Dynapt-Inc/blog-template/README.md

 ### Runtime Customization

-Brand settings and theme colors now come from each tenant's `brand.config.ts`.
+Brand settings and theme colors now come from each tenant's `brand-config.ts`.
 Environment variables still win at runtime, which keeps automated deployments flexible (blue/green, previews, etc.).

 ## Multi-Tenant Shell Package

 This template consumes the reusable `@caleblawson/blog-shell` package.
-Each customer repo stays tiny: commit a `brand.config.ts`, a `/public/brand` folder for assets, and simple wrapper files that re-export the packaged routes.
+Each customer repo stays tiny: commit a `brand-config.ts`, a `/public/brand` folder for assets, and simple wrapper files that re-export the packaged routes.

 1. **Install the shell**